Senior School 16+

 How much is the registration fee?

-The registration fee is £50 for 16+ applicants who live in the UK.
-The registration fee for candidates who live overseas is £200.
+The registration fee is £150 for all 16+ applicants.
 You must pay the registration fee when you submit your registration form.

 I cannot afford the registration fee.
 Can I still register my child?